 Why Slovenia should be on your summer hit list

-What's more, TUI offers a number of great value breaks to Slovenia* in summer, departing from airports across the UK.
-Here are eight more reasons to place Slovenia firmly on your summertime bucket list.
+Getting to Slovenia: TUI offers a number of great value breaks to Slovenia* in summer, departing from airports across the UK.

 If a picture of Slovenia has ever caught your eye, there's a very good chance it showed Lake Bled*.
 At Slovenia's most famous beauty spot, only swans and the occasional pletna (traditional wooden boat) disturb the glassy waters.

 Tiny Bled Island sits serenely in the lake, its dainty church spire poking above the treeline.
 Towering above it all are the snow-streaked Julian Alps.

 Hire a rowing boat to reach Bled Island, where you can ring the church bell for luck.
 Back on the lakeshore, hike up to the oldest fortress in Slovenia, Blejski Grad, which surveys the town from a 130 m-high cliff.

 The reward for this sweaty climb is a ramble around medieval ramparts and an unforgettable panorama of the Julian Alps.